-A favourite wedding story.
-Looking beyond the obvious…
+A wedding photographers story.

-Sarah and Lee are from the North East and we’d never met leading up to wedding apart from a brief chat the day before the celebrations at the Sunrise Beach Hotel.
-There wasn’t any special requests for pictures of Marley nor was he flagged for attention, but on the wedding day he was everywhere, smiling and laughing whilst all around him were crying during the ceremony.
+Sarah and Lee are from the North East of England and we’d never met leading up to their wedding apart from a brief chat the day before the celebrations at the Sunrise Beach Hotel.
+There wasn’t any special requests for pictures of Marley nor was he flagged for attention, but on the wedding day, he was everywhere, smiling and laughing whilst all around him were people crying during the ceremony.
 His love of life was never more apparent than when he was the first to congratulate the Bride and Groom before they had even had a chance to walk down the aisle and at times I even caught him doing my job, taking pictures with his dad’s camera.

-At the end of a long day I found myself sat chatting to his Dad as the sun was setting on the Mediterranean Sea and I said “I’ve noticed your son everywhere today he has a real zest for life and I couldn’t help but take a few pictures of him, I don’t know why, but there was just something about him that caught my eye and joyfully distracted me from taking the standard wedding pictures!
-Would you like a quick posed picture with him before the sun goes down”?
+At the end of a long day I found myself sat chatting to Marley’s Dad as the sun was setting on the Mediterranean Sea and I said “I’ve noticed your son everywhere today, he has a real zest for life and I couldn’t help but take a few pictures of him, I don’t know why, but there was just something about him that caught my eye and joyfully distracted me from taking the standard wedding pictures.
+Would you like a quick posed picture with him before the sun goes down?”
 His reply was “We would love one, please wait a moment as he just having his medication.”